anyLogistix

 1. Click Copy on the Total Cost element and configure it to show data per object.

 As compared to configuring the existing element, adding a new element allows you to have two independent dashboard elements offering aggregated total cost of all the objects and total cost per each individual object.
-We suggest that you should add new element.
+We suggest that you should add a new element.

 Before we proceed, we will add one more Demand Received (Dropped Orders) element showing the total amount of dropped orders for all warehouses.